Is Broccoli Keto?

-Broccoli, although not as well-known as other superfoods such as kale or spinach, is a nutrient-dense and versatile vegetable.
-It's also low in carbs, making it perfect for those following keto.
+Although less well-known than other superfoods such as kale or spinach, Broccoli is a nutrient-dense and versatile vegetable; it's also low in carbs, making it perfect for those following keto.

 What's so special about Broccoli?

-Broccoli is packed with vitamins and minerals and is an excellent source of fiber, protein, and omega-3 fatty acids.
+Broccoli is a fantastic source of fiber, protein, omega-3 fatty acids, and vitamins and minerals.
 These nutritional benefits make Broccoli a superfood that is high in antioxidants and can help to promote heart health.

 Benefits of eating Broccoli on a ketogenic diet